 does a powerful part of the healing process.

 Of the 13 million affected by the hurricane, 10,000 Houstonians ended up living temporarily in the George R. Brown (GRB) Convention Center.
-While workers there helped to provide residents with the basic necessities—food, shelter, health care, and clothing—WITS volunteers spent time being with children, sharing books and stories, and recording kids’ words.
+Families are spending their days sorting out what’s left of their belongings, calling relatives and preparing to contact a hail damage roofing company in Austin for when the weather settles.
+Workers are helping to provide residents with the basic necessities—food, shelter, health care, and clothing whilst supporting families who are making plans for when they return home—WITS volunteers spent time being with children, sharing books and stories, and recording kids’ words.

 Humans are storytellers to the core.
 We connect with one another through language, through poetry.
 That’s what makes the work WITS does a powerful part of the healing process.

 As writers in schools, our job, perhaps more than anything else, is to listen.
 We are incredibly invested, deep listeners.
 And so when a child says, “The ocean is wearing my clothes,” we hear the poetry, we interpret the symbolism, and we feel the sense of loss.
 Healing begins when experience becomes story.